ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 - /about.html
 ---

 I am a final year PhD candidate in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk/), advised by [Dr. Yves-Alexandre de Montjoye](http://www.demontjoye.com/index.html).
-My research interests lie at the intersection between machine learning, privacy, and security.
-I study vulnerabilities in behavioral datasets and data processing systems (machine learning models, query-based systems, and client-side scanning) through the lens of automated attacks.
+My research lies at the intersection between machine learning, privacy, and security.
+I study vulnerabilities in behavioral datasets and data processing systems (including machine learning models, query-based systems, and client-side scanning) through the lens of automated attacks.
 More specifically, I use machine learning and evolutionary algorithms to develop novel attacks against such systems.
 Through a rigorous study of privacy vulnerabilities, my research can inform the design of principled countermeasures allowing to prevent them and, ultimately, to use data safely.

 Prior to starting my PhD, I obtained an MSc in Computer Science from [EPFL, Switzerland](https://www.epfl.ch/en/), and the _Diplome d'Ingénieur de l'Ecole Polytechnique_ (equivalent to a Bachelors and Master’s degree) from [Ecole Polytechnique, France](https://www.polytechnique.edu/en).
 At Ecole Polytechnique, I studied Pure and Applied Mathematics and Computer Science, and specialized in Data Science.
 Towards completion of my EPFL MSc degree, I did my Master Thesis in the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/) under the supervision of [Prof. Thomas Lukasiewicz](https://www.cs.ox.ac.uk/people/thomas.lukasiewicz/), and in close collaboration with [Dr. Oana-Maria Camburu](https://www.cs.ox.ac.uk/people/oana-maria.camburu/).
 My research there was on 1) developing deep learning-based approaches to solve the Winograd Schema Challenge and on 2) developing sentence representation models with the goal of improving interpretability and performance on a set of benchmark natural language processing tasks.